 • When you're ready to 'deploy' to AWS, you copy all your dependencies from /site-packages and move them into your root directory, temporarily creating an abomination of a project structure.

-• Finally, you upload your code via zip either to Lambda directory or to S3, only to run your code, realize its broken, and need to start all over.
+• Finally, you upload your code via zip either to Lambda directory or to S3, only to run your code, realize it's broken, and need to start all over.

 There Must be a Better Way